Continuum model of impression formation: Personal relevance

 Whether or not the perceiver adjusts their initial impression is determined by personal relevance.
 In the original model, personal relevance is synonymous with motivational relevance.
 If the perceiver is intrigued by the individual or if the individual is not irrelevant to them, the perceiver then becomes motivated to attend to more individuating characteristics and change the impression that resulted from initial categorization.
 If the individual is not relevant or interesting, or if at any point the perceiver loses their motivation, the perceiver will maintain their impression and not continue through the model.

 Attention allocation

 If the individual is of personal relevance to the perceiver, then the perceiver must focus their attention on additional information related to the target.
 However, in order to do this, the perceiver must have the sufficient resources, such as the time and energy, to continue through the model.
-It is important to note that if at any time the perceiver depletes their resources, they will stop the process and exit the model.
+If at any time the perceiver depletes their resources, they will stop the process and exit the model.
 If the perceiver has sufficient motivation they will continue through the model.